Pexers/CS-fundamentals/Computing Systems/Operating Systems.md

 # Copy file
 $ cp FILE1 FILE2

-# Get type of file
-$ file FILE

-# Display file content
-$ cat FILE

-# Join FILE1 and FILE2 and store the output in FILE3
-$ cat FILE1 FILE2 > FILE3

 # Edit a file using VIM
 # Enter letter [i] to switch from Command Mode to Insert Mode
 # Enter letter [v] to switch from Command Mode to Visual Mode